-As a result of the transfer of the POS business (merchant acquiring) to Getnet Europe, at the end of 2022, the Bank no longer exercises significant influence over UNICRE, having stopped consolidating same (Notes 4 and 8).
+As a result of the transfer of the POS business (merchant acquiring) to Getnet Europe, at the end of 2022, the Bank no longer exercises significant influence over UNICRE, having stopped consolidating it at the Group level.
+(Notes 4 and 8).